 - One-hour individual coaching session

-- Focused sessions to hone your skills: grammar, reading in public, publishing, grammar
+- Focused sessions to hone your skills: grammar, reading in public, publishing

-- 7 yoga sessions tailored to your skill level
+- Morning yoga sessions (optional) tailored to your skill level

 - Guided visit to Tlacolula regional market